monadicus/snarkOS/README.md

 ### 1. My node is unable to compile.

-- Ensure your machine has `Rust v1.66+` installed.
+- Ensure your machine has Rust installed, with at least [this version](rust-toolchain).
 Instructions to [install Rust can be found here.](https://www.rust-lang.org/tools/install)
 - If large errors appear during compilation, try running `cargo clean`.
 - Ensure `snarkOS` is started using `./run-client.sh` or `./run-prover.sh`.